opensearch-project/documentation-website/_analyzers/character-filters/index.md

 Unlike token filters, which operate on tokens (words or terms), character filters work on the raw input text before tokenization.
 They are especially useful for cleaning or transforming structured text with unwanted characters, like HTML tags or special symbols.
 Character filters help strip or replace these elements, ensuring the text is properly formatted for analysis.

 Use cases for character filters include:
+## HTML stripping
-1. **HTML stripping:** Removing HTML tags from content, ensuring only the visible text is indexed.
+Removing HTML tags from content, ensuring only the visible text is indexed.
+See [HTML stripping]({{site.url}}{{site.baseurl}}/analyzers/html-character-filter) for more information.

+## Pattern replacement
-2. **Pattern replacement:** Replacing or removing unwanted characters or patterns in text (e.g., converting hyphens to spaces).
+Replacing or removing unwanted characters or patterns in text (e.g., converting hyphens to spaces
+## Custom mappings
-3. **Custom mappings:** Substituting specific characters or sequences with other values, such as converting currency symbols into their textual equivalents.
+Substituting specific characters or sequences with other values, such as converting currency symbols into their textual equivalents.